raunakdoesdev/USACO/ratios/README.md

         2:1:2
 </pre>
-your program should find some minimum number of integer units (the `mixture') of the first, second, and third mixture that should be mixed together to achieve the goal ratio or print `NONE'.   `Minimum number' means the sum of the three non-negative mixture integers is minimized.
+your program should find some minimum number of integer units (the 'mixture') of the first, second, and third mixture that should be mixed together to achieve the goal ratio or print 'NONE'.
+'Minimum number' means the sum of the three non-negative mixture integers is minimized.

 <p> For this example, you can combine eight units of mixture 1, one